vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/01/011_nArIsukhaprasUtiH/_index.md

 +++
 ## Comment
 Verses 2-4 occur together in Pāipp. i., 5 and 6 in xx., but at different points.
-In Kāuç.
+In Kāuś.
 (33. 1) it is quoted at the beginning of a long and intricate ceremony (filling the whole section) for safe delivery, the first of the strīkarmāṇi or 'women's rites'; its details have nothing to do with the text of the hymn, and cast no light upon the latter's difficulties.
 The Anukr. add to the author's name: anena mantroktān aryamādidevān nārīsukhaprasavāyā 'bhiṣṭūye 'ṣṭaṁ ca sarvābhir aprārthayat.

 ## Translations